ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 It includes:

  - Simple architecture explanations
- - Propose some diagnostic for some common issues
+ - Propose some diagnostics for some common issues
  - Present procedures that can be set up to address these issues

 In order to not duplicate information, existing documentation will be linked.

-Please note that this product is under active development, should be considered experimental and thus is addressed to advanced users.
+Please note that this product is under active development, should be considered experimental and thus targets advanced users.

 ## Table of content